SujeethJinesh/ME344/summer_2025/README.md

 Try playing around with the chat interface.
 This chat interface is connected to your backend model and uses the data we stored in our vector database!

-# System Prompt Engineering
+## System Prompt Engineering

-Lastly, one way to tune the model is to try making changes to the system prompt in `Chat.tsx`.
-You can instruct the model to behave in some way.

-This system prompt is a precursor that tells you
+Read through the code in `llm-rag-chat/components/Rag.js`, there's a point at which we augment the user's query and tell the LLM to use the context to answer the question.
+You can instruct the model to behave in some way by adjusting this prompt, e.g. asking it to be more factual with the context, or do anything you want!
+For us we may want it to translate or answer questions!
+Feel free to adjust it to your use case!

 ## Look at metrics